 Pro Bono Officer

-As external mooting officer, my aim is to ensure the best representation for Brunel in all External Mooting Competitions.
-I will ensure law students develop and hone their abilities through competing, so that the experience can help them with their future career plans.
+As an external mooting officer, my aim is to ensure the best representation for Brunel in all External Mooting Competitions.
+I will ensure law students develop and hone their abilities through competing so that the experience can help them with their future career plans.

 External Mooting Officer

 As an Events Manager, it is my responsibility to deliver essential updates and key insights for our law students.
 Whilst everything has become online, and the possibility of an end of year ball is unpredictable, my major goal is to ensure that students are not missing out and are still able to attend and engage in insightful events

 As the Editor-In-Chief of Brunel’s student-run legal newspaper, I will give students the maximum opportunity to voice their opinion on legal topics that matter to them.

 Hi, my name is Alex and I am from Vancouver, Canada.

 I am the 2020/2021 Graduate Entry rep and am looking forward to meeting all the new graduate entries this year.
 I previously have graduated from Queen’s University with an economics degree so I have lots of experience to help answer any questions or guide you in the right direction as we all navigate this virtual year.
 I am in my last year at Brunel so don’t hesitate to connect with me at any point in the school year!
 I am looking forward to our year ahead!